vaiibhavgupta/text-to-sql/README.md

 `SELECT COUNT(*) FROM students WHERE department = 'Math';`

 We compare two methods for accomplishing this:
 1. Fine-tuning an LLM on schema-aware data
-2. Few-shot prompting using schema and example queries
+2. Prompting, both zero and few-shot, using schema and example queries

 ---